LeemanGeophysicalLLC/GEARS/2023/2023_summer_schedule.md

 * 1630-1700 Collect Instrument Data and Start Analysis

 After the workshop, please join us for a BBQ celebrating sucessful instrument builds and a week at the shop!
-We'll be having a BBQ with outdoor games, food, and more at the Leeman House.
+We'll be having a BBQ with games, food, and more at the Leeman House.

 ## Friday
 * 0830-1030 Data Analysis/Presentation Preparation